Torch-Theatre-Productions/ttp-website/src/pages/shows/ordinary-days/data/welcome.md

 sung through he rarely gets a break and is arguably the hardest working member of the team!

-**Nicky Robinson** who has supported Victoria brilliantly throughout the process.
-As a first-time Director, Victoria could not have asked for a better mentor.
+**Nicky Robinson** who has supported me brilliantly throughout the process.
+As a first-time Director, I could not have asked for a better mentor.

 **James**, **Holly** and **Hannah** for your talent, hard work and enthusiasm.